Home insurance for people with convictions

 It’s unlikely your insurance provider will check your criminal record when you apply for insurance.
 In any case, they can’t carry out a criminal records check (formerly known as a CRB check, now called a DBS check) without your permission.

-Instead, they will rely on you disclosing any criminal record to them.
+Instead, they’ll rely on you disclosing any criminal record to them.

-It’s important to be honest, though, as checks are likely to be made if you claim.
-If they find that you haven’t been upfront, you may find your policy is invalidated.
+It’s important that you’re honest, as checks are likely to be made if you claim.
+If a provider finds out that you haven’t declared something that you should, you may find your policy is invalidated.

 What happens if I don’t declare a criminal conviction to my insurance provider?

-If you don’t tell your insurance provider when asked that you have a criminal conviction, then later make a claim, you’ll be in breach of your contract.
+If you don’t tell your insurance provider when asked about any unspent criminal convictions, then later make a claim, you’ll be in breach of your contract.
 That means it’s highly likely your claim will be rejected.

 You’re not obliged to disclose your conviction to insurance providers unless you’re asked.
 Just make sure you keep an eye out for the question so you don’t accidentally miss it.